RangerRick/KeychainPlugin/README.md

         var kc = new CordovaKeychain();
         kc.getForKey(win, fail, "some_key", "some_servicename");

-### iCloud keychain disabled
+### iCloud keychain enabled

-iCloud keychain synchronizing is disabled, so the keychain won't be mirrored across all devices.
+iCloud keychain synchonizing is enabled, so the keychain will be mirrored across all devices *if* the user is signed in to iCloud (Settings > iCloud) and has iCloud keychain turned on (Settings > iCloud > Keychain)

 ### Usage